 An overwhelming expression of desire has been voiced by individuals far and near to help save and restore the local landmark - Randy’s Record Shop.
 Donations are needed to assist the Historic Randy's Record Shop Foundation and its board with preliminary costs in association with securing the structure, steps toward gaining historic recognition, legal and accounting fees, various application fees, survey needs and other expenses, as we communicate with the owners in hopes of restoring and recreating the once thriving and influential record shop.

 While we are working diligently and purposefully, some things are beyond our control.
-In the unfortunate event this project does not evolve, any funds not needed for incurred expenses raised through this campaign will be donated to another non-profit or charity.
+In the unfortunate event this project does not evolve, any funds not needed for incurred expenses rai will be donated to another non-profit or charity.

 Sign up to hear the latest news!